Vligai/beskar/docs/review_3.21.2026.md

 Beskar is a dual-language (Python primary, TypeScript secondary) Claude-native token optimization library.
 The project was recently restructured: Python now lives at the repo root (`src/beskar/`, `tests/`), TypeScript is under `typescript/`.
 Both implementations share the same architecture and the same bugs.

-87 Python tests pass at 98% coverage.
-The architecture is clean and modular. **Two critical bugs and one high-severity bug** carry over from the TypeScript implementation into the Python port unchanged.
-The README still contains incorrect TypeScript config examples.
+87 Python tests pass at 97% coverage, 96 TypeScript tests pass.
+The architecture is clean and modular. **All three critical bugs (Issues 1–3) have been fixed** in both languages.
+The `.gitignore` gap has also been fixed and tracked `.pyc` files removed.

-**Verdict:** Fix Issues 1–3 in both languages before release.
-Python implementation is otherwise solid.
+**Verdict:** Critical issues resolved.
+Remaining work is high-priority (Issues 4–6) and medium-priority cleanup.

 ---